Former Law Minister Ashwani Kumar resigns from Congress | Politics

 - India

-Former Law Minister Ashwani Kumar on Tuesday resigned from the Congress, ending his 46-year-long association with the grand old party.
+Former Law Minister Ashwani Kumar on Tuesday resigned from the Congress after a 46-year association, the latest leader to quit due to dissatisfaction with the party leadership.

 Kumar sent his resignation to Congress President Sonia Gandhi this morning, saying he can best serve national causes outside the party fold.

-''Having given my thoughtful consideration to the matter, I have concluded that in the present circumstances and consistent with my dignity, I can best subserve larger national causes outside the party fold,'' Kumar said in his resignation letter. ''I am accordingly quitting the party after a long association of 46 years and hope to proactively pursue public causes inspired by the idea of transformative leadership, based on the dignitarian promise of a liberal democracy envisioned by our freedom fighters,'' the former Rajya Sabha MP also said.
+Congress deputy leader in Rajya Sabha Anand Sharma termed his quitting the party as unfortunate and said it is a matter of collective concern.

+Other party leaders who are members of the G-23 that has been critical of the Congress leadership on certain issues and has demanded organisational overhaul too expressed sadness over the development.

-Kumar leaves in the midst of assembly polls in five states and ahead of the February 20 election in Punjab.
+Kumar leaves in the midst of assembly polls in five states and ahead of the February 20 election in Punjab, the state he represented in Rajya Sabha twice earlier.

-His resignation comes close on the heels of a spate of resignations, the most recent being that of another former union minister R P N Singh.
-A number of party leaders have quit the Congress in the recent past.
-These include Jyotiraditya Scindia, Jitin Prasada, Sushmita Dev and Louisinho Faleiro.
+The Congress has seen a spate of resignations, the most recent being that of another former union minister R P N Singh Other prominent leaders to quit the party in the recent past include Jyotiraditya Scindia, Jitin Prasada, Sushmita Dev and Luizinho Faleiro.

+''Having given my thoughtful consideration to the matter, I have concluded that in the present circumstances and consistent with my dignity, I can best subserve larger national causes outside the party fold,'' Kumar said in his resignation letter.

+''I am accordingly quitting the party after a long association of 46 years and hope to proactively pursue public causes inspired by the idea of transformative leadership, based on the dignitarian promise of a liberal democracy envisioned by our freedom fighters,'' the former Rajya Sabha MP also said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)